 Durban Poison is a stunningly powerful South African sativa.
 This well known Dutch Passion strain is famous for it’s ultra relaxing anti-anxiety high.
 Stress and tension simply melt away after a few vapes of this THC rich, resin-drenched beauty.

 Originally a landrace strain which evolved in South Africa, Durban Poison seeds were taken to Europe in the 1980’s by Dutch Passion to select some parents which would provide offspring suitable for outdoor European cultivation.
 During this outdoor selection process a small amount of unknown indica genes were introduced to Durban Poison.
 The indica genetics didn't substantially change the results from Durban Poison.
 The soaring sativa high is special enough to create a generation of repeat growers, some of whom will grow nothing else.

 With unusual aniseed, cloves, lemon and liquorice aromas together with heavy yields, Durban Poison is equally at home indoors or outdoors.
 Outdoors, she can grow at Dutch (or Southern UK) latitudes.
-Indoors, Durban Poison takes around 9 weeks from seed to harvest.
+Durban Poison is ready to harvest after around 8-9 weeks of 12/12 indoor bloom.
 THC levels are high thanks to the incredible resin production and the seeds are part of the Dutch Outdoor collection.

 |Durban Poison outdoor grow review|